Andrew Benintendi Player Props: White Sox vs. Twins

 Andrew Benintendi At The Plate

-- In 13 of 26 games this year, he has scored, including multiple runs once.
+- In 14 of 27 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.